 WEBMASTERS.COM 4Admin™ Upgrades Log

-This a log of upgrades, updates, and other changes to applications, control panel, and other core server software.*
+This a log of upgrades, updates, and other changes to applications, control panels, and other core server software.*

 Sometimes, we overshare.

 While some updates are general and quite noticeable, such as interface changes, many happen under the hood, and the nerds in control are quite

 Current software versions for this server: (live as of this moment -- full information available in Server Specs) *

 Our new servers and control panels have been updated and streamlined for better performance and to remove outdated programs and functions.

 Upgrades and updates to core server software and 4Admin™ Control Panel tools will be listed here: